ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 Hardware:
 - #8 x 2 in.
 Phillips Bugle-Head Coarse Thread Sharp Point Polymer Coated Exterior Screws
 - Zinc Flat Washers to support the screws used to attach the caster mounting plates to the beams

+### Notes:
+- Contrary to the model, the orthogonal middle beam was not installed on the underside.
+It was determined that the deck would be strong enough without the middle beam, and removing the middle beam reduced the weight of the overall cart.

 ### Failures:
 - Due to the width of the beams, the orientation of the casters could not accommodate fixed wheel casters.
 Using swivel casters for both front and rear wheel systems resulted in a cart that was more difficult to steer.